-When do Alaskan Malamutes Stop Growing?
+When Do Alaskan Malamutes Stop Growing?

 Alaskan Malamutes are a working breed with strong muscles that help them to pull heavy loads in arctic conditions.
 This large build requires a longer time to grow and develop compared to other dog breeds.
 So, when is an Alaskan Malamute fully grown?

-Whilst they can technically be considered as adults once they pass the 12 months mark and have transitioned away from puppy food, the average Malamute will still have a lot of growing to do before they can be considered fully grown.
+Whilst they can technically be considered adults once they pass the 12 months mark and have transitioned away from puppy food, the average Malamute will still have a lot of growing to do before they can be considered fully grown.

-How to Tell When an Alaskan Malamute is Fully Grown
+How To Tell When An Alaskan Malamute Is Fully Grown

 Much like humans, every Alaskan Malamute is different.
 This means that there is no quick and easy way to determine whether an Alaskan Malamute is fully grown.

 If you are adopting a Malamute and you are unsure of their age and whether they have stopped growing, we recommend observing their weight and height regularly over a few months.

 Try to take each photo next to a large reference object, such as a chair or table, to make any changes in their size more noticeable and give you something to compare them to.
 Make sure to use the same reference object in every photo.

-Remember that their weight will fluctuate by small amounts throughout the seasons, with winter typically being the heaviest months, and that they may appear bigger in certain months due to their coats growing in.
+Remember that their weight will fluctuate by small amounts throughout the seasons, with winter typically being the heaviest month, and that they may appear bigger in certain months due to their coats growing in.

 How Tall Do Alaskan Malamutes Grow?

 One way to tell whether your Alaskan Malamute is fully grown is to measure their height.
-Malamutes are a very large breed and their tall height is one of the many features that us owners have come to love about them.
+Malamutes are a very large breed and their tall height is one of the many features that we owners have come to love about them.

-There are several different ways to measure an Alaskan Malamutes height but the generally accepted way to measure the height of any dog is to record the distance from the ground to its withers.
+There are several different ways to measure an Alaskan Malamute’s height but the generally accepted way to measure the height of any dog is to record the distance from the ground to its withers.

 This method is used by the AKC (American Kennel Club) along with many other recognised dog breed organisations.
 According to the AKC breed standard for the Alaskan Malamute, the average male Alaskan Malamute will reach a height of 25 inches at the shoulders and the average female will be 23 inches at the shoulders.

 Whilst these values do provide a good estimate of how big your Malamute will grow, the best thing you can do is record their height regularly and wait for it to stop increasing.

-How Much Can an Alaskan Malamute Weigh?
+How Much Can An Alaskan Malamute Weigh?

 Through all our combined years of owning and working with Malamutes, we can safely say that they are a breed with a huge variety of healthy weights.

 A weight that qualifies as being obese for one Alaskan Malamute may be perfectly healthy for another, so please take the following measurements with a pinch of salt – you will know your own Malamute better than anyone else.

-According the AKC, a ‘desirable’ weight for a working male Alaskan Malamute is 85 pounds (approx. 40kg) and for a female it is 75 pounds (approx. 35kg).
+According to the AKC, a ‘desirable’ weight for a working male Alaskan Malamute is 85 pounds (approx. 40kg) and for a female it is 75 pounds (approx. 35kg).
 It is also not uncommon to see so-called ‘giant Alaskan Malamutes’ who reach over 100 pounds.